PyPhonPlan: Simulating phonetic planning with dynamic neural fields and task dynamics: Introduction

-The software and code notebooks are available at the following GitHub repository (anonymized for peer review):~\url{https://anonymous.4open.science/r/PyPhonPlan-Interspeech26/}.
-The rest of this paper outlines the conceptual, mathematical and computational implementation of model components, before illustrating its functionality via a three-layer perception/planning/memory model of interactive speech.
+The rest of this paper outlines the model components, before illustrating its functionality via a highly-simplified three-layer perception/planning/memory model of interactive speech.
+All software and examples are available on GitHub at:\\\url{https://github.com/samkirkham/PyPhonPlan}.